[Testimonials] [Examples] [Data] [Reports] [Presentations]

 The 1998-2014 Texas School Survey datasets are available in SAS, Stata, SPSS, and Excel for public use.
 Please consult the aggregate codebook and methodology reports below to ensure accurate use and interpretations.
 Importantly, variations in question wording and/or labels should be addressed if appending datasets.
+The PSUs are not included for privacy reasons.
+As such, standard errors will be smaller than those that account for PSU.
 Additionally, please use the following citation when using the data.

 **For record keeping purposes, we would also sincerely appreciate an email to firstname.lastname@example.org, informing us that the data are being used.